McLennan Library Building

 Montreal, Quebec H3A 0C9

 - McGill Writing Centre

-This a text encoding project in Rare Books and Special Collections involving the creation of a TEI XML file for each of the digitized chapbooks using TEI P5: Guidelines for Electronic Text Encoding and Interchange by the TEI Consortium.
+- TEI and the McGill Library Chapbook Collection: This a text encoding project in Rare Books and Special Collections involving the creation of a TEI XML file for each of the digitized chapbooks using TEI P5: Guidelines for Electronic Text Encoding and Interchange by the TEI Consortium.
 Level 4 coding from Best Practices for TEI in Libraries was used to enable future functionality using the encoded TEI file.
 The woodcuts in each chapbook were assigned a classification code from the Iconclass thesaurus.
-The McGill Library Chapbook Project can be viewed at http://digital.library.mcgill.ca/chapbooks/index.php
+The McGill Library Chapbook Collection can be viewed at http://digital.library.mcgill.ca/chapbooks/index.php

 - Canadian Inuit Periodicals: Caninuit is an annotated source of information about the magazines, journals, newspapers and newsletters of Canada's Inuit peoples and communities.
 Hosted by Reference Press this web site was created in 2008.
 Caninuit can be browsed by title or category, or searched in anyword (Find) mode.
 Each entry in the Caninuit database refers to a periodical publication which deals predominently with Canadian Inuit and their communities.
 In 2011, A Bibliography of Canadian Inuit Periodicals was published by UQAM Press.